 Learn, Connect & Change the World

-to assist them in evolving their life science discoveries in a startup company.
+and partners, to assist them in spinning out their life science discoveries into startup companies.

 Mentoring and Coaching

 Through the SHARPhub Cohort program, innovators receive one-on-one coaching, guidance and advice from well-connected experts.

 Cohort program participants will receive SBIR/STTR proposal development and business mentorship.

 Faculty, staff and student entrepreneurs will network with startup executives, subject matter experts and other entrepreneurs

 at local SHARPhub training programs and cohort events.
 Watch our Training & Events page for these opportunities.

 BBC Entrepreneurial Training and Consulting (BBCetc) and the University of Kansas (KU) lead a consortium

 of SHARPhub partners comprised of universities in the five-state region.
 The SHARPhub is made possible by